watermint/toolbox/docs/commands/dropbox-team-sharedlink-update-visibility.md

 # dropbox team sharedlink update visibility

-Update visibility of shared links (Irreversible operation)
+Change access levels of existing shared links between public, team-only, and password-protected (Irreversible operation)

+Updates shared link visibility from public to team-only or other restricted settings.
+Essential for reducing external exposure and meeting compliance requirements.
+Can target links by current visibility level or content location.
+Changes take effect immediately.

 # Security